Skip to main content

 Routing & preferencesAutomaticAutomaticAutomatic

-Conditional logicIn your codeIn your codeBuilt-in (if/switch/branch)
+Conditional logicIn your codeIn your codeBuilt-in branching

 Multi-step sequencesNot supportedNot supportedBuilt-in

-Best forTransactional, code-drivenTeam-managed, multi-channelComplex workflows, sequences, digests
+Best forTransactional, code-drivenTeam-managed, multi-channelComplex messaging experiences

 You can use all three levels across different parts of your product.
-A password reset can be an inline send while an onboarding flow uses automations; they share the same users, preferences, and delivery infrastructure.
+A password reset can be an inline send while an onboarding flow uses Journeys; they share the same users, preferences, and delivery infrastructure.